Reformatory district

 Passing by on GO bus ea week from TO to visit Father in retirement home

-by HelenHansen, almost 2 years ago
+by HelenHansen, over 2 years ago

 I have not visited the Reformatory Lands, but have passed by it many times on GO bus as I visited my old retired Father in about 1990.
 As an environmentalist I suggest that any notice of any public events at the Lands include details of accessing it by public transit.
 How close is the nearest Guelph Transit stop?